benchanczh/Getting-and-Cleaning-Data-Course-Project/README.md

 BodyBody is replaced by Body

-##11.Creates a second,independent tidy data set and ouput it
+##11.Creates a second,independent tidy data set and ouput it as "tidydata.txt"